 The second aspect that is likely to make it attractive for executives in a company to challenge a rule of the kind envisaged is that by doing so, they can show their identification with the organization, looking for esteem in the currency of organizational welfare.
 All members must acknowledge the relevance of that currency, on pain of putting their own commitment to the body in doubt.
 The currency is well grounded in the only common ground that they may share: their interest in the corporation that they each serve.
 This consideration was registered very clearly by David Hume, although he had a political rather than a corporate context in mind.
-“Honour is a great check upon mankind,” he wrote “But where a considerable body of men act together, this check is, in a great measure, removed; since a man is sure to be approved of by his own party, for what promotes the common interest <of the party>; and he soon learns to despise the clamours of his adversaries” (Hume 1994, 24).
+“Honour is a great check upon mankind,” he wrote.
+“But where a considerable body of men act together, this check is, in a great measure, removed; since a man is sure to be approved of by his own party, for what promotes the common interest [of the party]; and he soon learns to despise the clamours of his adversaries” (Hume 1994: 24).

 The considerations so far suggest that there are serious difficulties in the way of getting corporations to respond to the economy of esteem and to be guided by the intangible hand.
 They make it hard to see how to suppress the effects that would render corporations incapable of being robustly bound to standards in the same virtuous manner as individuals.
-Yet these difficulties may sometimes be surmounted and we close with some more positive observations.
+Yet these difficulties may sometimes be surmounted, and we close with some more positive observations.

-Some positive observations
+Some Positive Observations

 The policy-maker condition that must be satisfied if the intangible hand is to operate in the corporate world certainly poses a challenge.
 But it is not by any means impossible to satisfy.
-Thus a majority of shareholders might demand that the board follow some relatively inflexible rules, reflecting accepted laws or norms; this might happen under pressure from public opinion, for example, in particular from various social movements and NGO’s.
+Thus a majority of shareholders might demand that the board follow some relatively inflexible rules, reflecting accepted laws or norms; this might happen under pressure from public opinion, for example, in particular from various social movements and NGOs.
 Alternatively a CEO might command enough confidence among shareholders to be sure of winning a majority to his or her side in responding to such pressure and announcing a strict and demanding policy.

 Let us suppose that corporations can satisfy the policy-maker condition, as we have described it, and embrace relatively inflexible standards.
 They will be capable of robustly conforming to such standards, however—and of being motivated by the esteem that such conformity will presumably earn—only if they can meet the policy-taker condition as well.
 They must be able to shut down deliberation about conformity other than in cases where it is plausible, by anyone’s perception, that the red lights are on.
 Are there means whereby this result might be secured?
-Are there ways in which we might induce corporate executives to abide by standards like those governing tax-payment, consumer protection, environmental provision and the like?
+Are there ways in which we might induce corporate executives to abide by standards like those governing tax payment, consumer protection, environmental provision, and the like?

 There are four possibilities to register in answer to this query, which might be individually realized or realized in a mutually reinforcing way.
 The first would seek to moralize executives, while the other three would try to inhibit them: one, by introducing outsiders into decision-making committees; a second, by exposing such committees to outside publicity; and a third, by inducing corporations to make pre-commitments that it would be catastrophic not to honor.